tobyRoth/MySlack/README.md

 # MySlack
-### MySlack is an application that integrates to Slack services to sends messages and get messages without using the Slack App.
+#### MySlack is an application that integrates to Slack services to sends messages and get messages without using the Slack App.
+#### MySlack is running on [Heroku](https://www.heroku.com/) server: https://slack-me.herokuapp.com/
-### MySlack includes the following APIs:
+#### MySlack includes the following APIs:
 ### send a message:
 send a message to a specific channel (in one of your slack accounts) the API requires a token to a slack app,a channel name and a message to send.
 ### get all messages: